MCP is a standardized protocol that allows AI assistants to connect to external

 🎯 Learning Objectives

-Handle storage operations and errors
+Handle concurrent operations and data consistency

 Data Modeling: Structured data with timestamps and metadata